BOOK YOUR 2020 LARGE GROUP CAMPING PRIOR TO LATE FEBRUARY, 2020.

 Please note that we do not have a television, clock or mirror and we have no WiFi access!

 Fire Season - During late summer forest fires are possible in the area.
 That could restrict campfires and use of the hot tub and it could result in smoky air.
 We will let you know immediately if there are fires.
 If smoke or fire in the immediate area of the Summit Prairie poses a threat to health or safety, you may cancel your reservation with no penalty.
 In 2018, fire season ran from mid-July through late September.
-We will be closed from late July through late August due to persistent fires.

 Location - We are located about 10 miles out of Tiller, Oregon with the last six miles on a one lane gravel forest service road which can take 20 to 30 minutes to drive.
 Tiller is at 1,000' elevation and we are at 3,500' elevation so the weather up here is generally 10 degrees cooler than it is in Tiller.